Bitmoji/content-provider-example/README.md

 A user with a Bitmoji Avatar must be signed into the app in order for successful Content Provider operation.

 Developer Mode must be enabled to use the Content Provider for development purposes.
-To enable Developer Mode, enter the Settings screen and tap on the version string 4 times.
+To enable Developer Mode, enter the Settings screen and tap on the title 4 times.

 The Bitmoji Android App requires that enough disk storage is available to maintain image caches.
 Content Provider functionality requires at least 50MB of available disk storage.